mehulj999/clara-rails/README.md

 - Country-aware parsing (DE/IN) with hints or auto-detection.
 - Link documents ↔ contracts; view parse status.
 - Contract CRUD scoped to the signed-in user via Person.
+- Reminders are setup to give remind the user for upcoming payments

 ---